kamat-ibm/ibmrecipes/Rails-4.2.5_rh6_rh7_sl11_sl12.md

-### Building Ruby on Rails on RHEL 6, RHEL7, SLES 11 and SLES 12
+### Building Ruby on Rails on RHEL6/7 and SLES11/12

-# Installing [Ruby on Rails](http://rubyonrails.org/) on RHEL 6, RHEL7, SLES 11 and SLES 12
+# Installing [Ruby on Rails](http://rubyonrails.org/) on RHEL6/7 and SLES11/12

-The Ruby on Rails code can be installed on a Linux on z System running RHEL 6, RHEL7, SLES 11 and SLES12 by following these instructions:
+The Ruby on Rails code can be installed on a Linux on z System running RHEL6/7 and SLES11/12 by following these instructions:

 **NOTE**: When following the steps below please use a standard permission user unless otherwise specified.